DMT Effects, Addictiveness, Risks, and Treatment

 Hallucinogen Persisting Perception Disorder (HPPD)

-More severe cases have been reported where the subject experiences symptoms consistent with neurological problems, such as tumors or a stroke.
+The symptoms of HPPD can persist for weeks to months.
+Some people have even reported severe cases where they experience symptoms consistent with neurological problems, such as tumors or a stroke.

 Sponsored